modiimedia/contentful-hugo/readme.md

 These are know compatibility issues.

 - Hugo cannot parse date field if field is set to "date and time without timezone"
-- Rich Text Fields give errors when using "inline-entry" "link-to-asset" "link-to-entry".
-Please disable these for the time being.